philosophie/stairs/README.md

 ### Example CLI

-Given the above script, the CLI would look like this:
+Given the above script, the CLI might look like this. __Note:__ some of this is desired future functionality (bundle/db tasks, spacing, last words).

 ```
 $ rake newb